 Consistent with the Company's policy on revenue recognition, deferred collaboration revenue represents cash received and amounts earned and invoiced for licensing and option fees and milestones, as well as cash received and amounts invoiced for research and development services to be performed by the Company.
 Such amounts are reflected as deferred collaboration revenue until revenue can be recognized under the Company's revenue recognition policy.
 Deferred collaboration revenue is classified as current if management believes the Company will complete the earnings process and be able to recognize the deferred amount as revenue within 12 months of the balance sheet date.
-At June 30, 2010, total deferred collaboration revenue was approximately \$9.0 million, of which \$4.6 million is current and is expected to be recognized as revenue during the next 12 months.
+At September 30, 2010, total deferred collaboration revenue was approximately \$7.9 million, of which \$4.6 million is current.